Updated: Feb 15

 IRA’s can be opened up anywhere; I opened mine on Betterment and they manage the investments of my contributions for a small fee.
 Some of the other places to open up your account will require you to choose the investments yourself, so if you are not interested in that try to find a platform that will manage the investments for you at a low cost.
 Even if you have a 401K with your employer, you still have the option to open up an IRA to contribute extra money to retirement if you want.

 For self-employed individuals, an IRA may not allow you to contribute as much as you would like each year, so you can open a Solo 401k, Simple IRA, or a SEP IRA.
 These accounts allow you to contribute higher amounts and have different requirements depending on how many employees you have.
 If you’re considering any of these for yourself, here is a website that explains these options clearly.
-Since I am self-employed, I have a SEP IRA on Betterment.
+Since I am self-employed, I decided to open a SEP IRA on Betterment.

 💲Pro Tip: When it comes to retirement, do it young and do it consistently.
 Don’t wait until you’re 35 to start saving for retirement, your young age helps your investments grow even more!
 Time is the one thing you have that others don’t and can’t make up for.
 Look at the scenario below of 3 people who invested the exact same amounts, but the youngest person was able to accumulate over $700,000 more than the others because he started saving early.